 - The analysis only models the impact on financial instruments susceptible to significant changes in the event of upward or downward movements in interest rates. - The only input varied is the rate of interest, with all other variables held constant in the model.

-Fluctuation in interest rates
+Effect of changes in interest rates